This article is part of a series on Song Alerts.

 - The @username who signed up for the alert

-- The account who sent the tweet (your station)
+- The account that sent the tweet (your station)

 - Users who follow both the @username who signed up for the alert AND the account who sent the tweet